mingming2000/daAIson/README.md

 > 1F
 > - First floor of circuit is power connection layer.
 We get 12V electricity from power supply and also get 5v electricity from external power using 5V converter.
 We use box socket for convinience of supplying power.
 Box socket is emplaced on each layer of circuit, so we can easily divide and supply 5V / 12V power.
+Also we use header socket for solenoids.
+Organizing 12V electricity and output of Relay-module in header socket for easy connecting to solenoids.

 > 2F
+> - Second floor of circuit is Arduino-Relay layer.
+We use Arduino nano to control Relay-module and Infrared-sensor.
+Arduino nano get 5V, 20mA electricity to VCC and GND PIN and Arduiono send output signal to Relay-module(PIN 2,3,5,6,7,8) and Infrared-sensor (PIN 10).
+> - Relay-module is used to control Solenoids. we connect 12V electricity to COM terminal of Relay-module.
+If signal is sent to Signal-input of Relay-module, 12V electricity is supplied to Solenoids.